n-k/klusterkluck/README.md

 Coming soon.

 #### Cleanup
-Run `kubectl delete ns klusterfuck`.
+Run `kubectl delete ns klusterkluck`.
 Individual functions and flows can be deleted via REST API or the dashboard - deleting them will also clean up associated kubernetes resources.

-Also run `kubectl delete ns -l owner=klusterfuck`, this deletes the user namespaces which contains users' functions.
+Also run `kubectl delete ns -l owner=klusterkluck`, this deletes the user namespaces which contains users' functions.
 Note that this will also delete the gogs pod and you will lose all repos in gogs.